priyanka2109/priyanka2109/README.md

 ### Hi there! 👋

 - 🔭 I’m currently working on machine learning and deep learning algorithms.
-- 🌱 I’m currently learning Web Development using MERN stack.
+- 🌱 I’m currently learning NLP .
 - 👯 I’m looking to collaborate on amazing Machine learning projects.
 - 🤔 I’m looking for help with making image search engines.
-- 💬 Ask me about anything:)
+- 💬 Do you have any interesting NLP based project idea? let's discuss then :)
 - 📫 How to reach me: https://www.linkedin.com/in/priyanka-gupta-056015137/